amcnabbbaltar/SpritetonRPG_CYOA_Project/README.md

 4. QuestManager updates quest state and saves progress
 5. QuestLogUI and QuestIcon update automatically through event subscriptions

-💾 Saving and Loading
+## 💾 Saving and Loading
-Quest progress is serialized using JsonUtility and stored in PlayerPrefs.
+- Quest progress is serialized using JsonUtility and stored in PlayerPrefs
-Each quest uses its ScriptableObject ID as a unique key.
+- Each quest uses its ScriptableObject ID as a unique key

-For production, replace this with a persistent save/load system.
+> For production, replace this with a persistent save/load system.

 ## 🧠 Dependencies
 - Unity Input System